swift-server/swift-service-lifecycle/Sources/ServiceLifecycle/Docs.docc/Adopting ServiceLifecycle in applications.md

 With the introduction of Structured Concurrency in Swift, multiple asynchronous services can be run concurrently with task groups.
-However, Structured Concurrency doesn't enforce consistent interfaces between the services, and it becomes hard to orchestrate them.
+However, Structured Concurrency doesn't enforce consistent interfaces between services, and it can become hard to orchestrate them.
 To solve this issue, ``ServiceLifecycle`` provides the ``Service`` protocol to enforce a common API, as well as the ``ServiceGroup`` actor to orchestrate all services in an application.